adamsilver/fdpb/03-book-a-flight.md

 The text box within our autocomplete control is naturally focusable by the Tab key.
 Once focused, the user will be able to press the arrow keys to traverse the menu which we'll look at shortly.
 Pressing Tab when the text box or menu option is focused, should hide the menu to stop it from obscuring the content beneath when not in use.
 We'll look at how to do this next.

+*(Note: one way to make a composite control have just a single tab stop is to use the `aria-activedescendant` attribute[^].
+It works by keeping focus on the component's container at all times but by referencing the currently active element.
+This doesn't work for the autocomplete component because the text box is a sibling (not a parent) of the menu.)*

 #### Hiding The Menu Onblur Is Problematic

 The `onblur` event is triggered when the user leaves an in-focus element.
 In the case of the autocomplete, we could listen to this event on the text box.
 The virtue of using the `onblur` event is that it will be triggered when the user leaves the field by pressing <kbd>Tab</kbd> or by clicking or tapping outside of the element.